dburic/bash-scripts/README.md

 Installation
 ------------------------------

-[Yruba](http://www.pifpafpuf.de/Yruba/), a build system for Bash by [Harald Kirsch](http://www.pifpafpuf.de/), is needed for installation.
+[Yruba](https://github.com/morhekil/yruba), a build system for Bash, is needed for installation.
+Perl is also required.
-Perl is also required (although, this dependency could be easily removed).

 The installation procedure will overwrite files without asking, so be careful.